This article shows how to build a powerful inverter circuit that can turn a 12V battery like a car battery into household electricity 220V.

-It is easy to build, uses few parts, and is very efficient according to the author.
+It is easy to build, uses few parts and is very efficient.

-There should be safety regulations regarding using homemade inverters so be sure to check before you build one.
+There should be safety measures while using homemade inverters so be sure to check before you build one.

 What is a 220V Inverter Circuit using 2N3055 Transistors:

-A 220V inverter circuit using 2N3055 transistors is a design that converts a low voltage DC input typically 12V to a higher voltage AC output 220V.
+Using 2N3055 transistors a 220V inverter circuit converts a low voltage DC input generally 12V into a higher voltage AC output of 220V.

 Circuit Working: